[Updated October 2023]

-When: 15 November to 23 December 2018
+When: 15 November to 23 December 2023

 The Christmas market next to the Inn River on the market square or Marktplatz is where children feel most at home.
 An old-fashioned carousel and a 14-metre tall Swarovski crystal Christmas tree lend a nostalgic flair to this market.
 It’s just a beautiful setting in general with the row of colourful houses across the river and the mountains in the background.

-We always start our Christmas market tour at the Marktplatz.
+We always start our Innsbruck Christmas market tour at the Marktplatz.
 M loves to play the duck fishing game next to the carousel.
 Each plastic duck he pulls out of the water has points attached to it.
-He may choose a prize from a selection, depending on the number of points he gets.
-This doesn’t come cheap, with the starting price being €5 for four ducks 🙄 .
+He may then choose a prize, depending on the number of points he gets.

 Apart from the general food, drinks and craft stalls, the market square is also home to a petting zoo and a puppet theatre.